 Weight

-Geared hub motors are significantly lighter than direct drive hub motors.
 A modern geared hub motor weighs 2-4 kg (around 4.5-9 pounds).
-To compare, a direct drive hub motor may weigh 5-11 kg (around 11-25 pounds).
+To compare, a direct drive hub motor weighs 5-11 kg (around 11-25 pounds).
+The weight difference is substantial.

 Geared hub motors are lighter because they use a smaller, less powerful motor.
-They utilize the mechanical advantage of the gears to create sufficient torque.
+They use the mechanical advantage of the gears to create sufficient torque.
 Direct drive hub motors need to be larger and more powerful to overcome the lack of torque.

+You may notice the extra weight of a heavy gearless hub motor while cornering.
+A heavy motor can throw off the bike’s center of gravity.
+This can make the bike feel a bit less natural to ride.
 A heavy direct drive hub motor can also create a gyroscopic effect.
 When you lean the bike, the wheel with the heavy motor tries to right itself.
 This can affect the bike’s steering while you’re traveling at higher speeds.
 The bike may feel like it’s trying to resist your turns.
 It doesn’t want to lean into corners.
 You may not be able to corner quite as hard as you’re used to when you use a heavy direct drive hub motor.

 Winner: Geared hub motors are lighter than gearless hub motors